3xnihil/LazyFPGA/README.md

 12. **Can also remove an installation** made by this script if you don't need your FPGA suite anymore

 ### Be intuitive
 You can **use LazyFPGA script right away** without reading the Readme.
-The script will guide you through the process and give advice whenever anything does not work as it should.
+The script will guide you through the process and give advice whenever anything does not work as intended.

 ### Additional features
 * **Patching**: LazyFGPA can patch an install which it has applied previously, **addressing subsequent license installs**